rlabidin/ab-si-dismiss-all-viewed/Readme.md

 ## Description

-Sometimes you may find you have many viewed invlices and/or quotes.
-Some have complained about 35 invoice viewed notices.
-This canobviously be anoying as they can cause you to scroll several time to get to the dashboard screen you want to work on.
+Sometimes you may find you have many viewed invoices and/or quotes.
+Some have complained about 35 viewed-invoice notices.
+This can obviously be anoying as they can require you to scroll several times to get to the dashboard screen you want to work on.
-When there are viewed invoices or quotes, a notice appears to dismiss all of them at once.
+When there are viewed invoices or quotes, a notice is displayed to allow the admin to dismiss all of them at once.
 The admin can select invoices and/or quotes to be dismissed.

 **Key Features:**

 * All viewed invoices and/or quotes can be dismissed with 2 clicks.
 * Easy to use interface.
+* No settings required.